sukanya2712/RFP_DAY19_REGEX/README.md

 As a User need to follow pre-defined Password rules.
 - Rule1 minimum 8 Characters
 - NOTE – All rules must be passed

+//UC6
+Rule2 Should have at least 1 Upper Case
+- NOTE All rules must be passed